All Episodes

 I mean, he literally is caught by the Chinese in this diplomatic dance.

-He's complimenting them and he's unable to maybe he can consult or or have the Chinese Communist Party's Minister of Transportation and uh consult with with Mayor Pete, and then we'd get all their expertise.
+Maybe he can consult or have the Chinese Communist Party's Minister of Transportation consult with Mayor Pete.

 But let me say this is what's got me very, very concerned.

-These governments, these totalitarian regimes understand power.
+These governments, these totalitarian regimes, understand power.

-Now, that doesn't just mean military power, it means diplomatic power.
+Now, that doesn't just mean military power.

 Because diplomacy can be a form of war in one sense.